oVirt/ovirt-site/source/feature/detailedquota.html.md

 Quota will also have a configurable grace percentage, for the user to have a chance to consume resources even if the Quota has exceeded the limit.
-The configured default grace should be 20% of the Quota resources limitations, When User starts to use the grace percentage, a notification message, should be performed to the Administrator, and the User which exceeded this limit.
+The configured default grace should be 20% of the Quota resources limitations, When user starts to use the grace percentage, a notification event should be triggered both to the administrator, and the user which exceeded this limit.
 When Quota reaches its resources limit, it will be able to consume resources depending on the grace percentage configured in it.
 An audit log warning message should be performed to the User and the Administrator, as follows:
- *Quota $(Quota_Nmae) has been reached its resource limit.
+ *Quota $(Quota_Name) has been reached its resource limit.
 User {UserName} using the grace for the following resource parameters ${resource}.*

 #### Events